Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

 You can add an optional else: block (see line 1) which executes exactly once when the condition becomes False:

-**Skipping and exiting early from loops**
-break can be used to jump out of a loop. continue can be used to stop the current loop iteration and continue with the next iteration.

 ## 5.4 Catching exceptions with try-except-finally
 !! better move to § 9.4 or § 10.1